machinat/sociably/website/docs/receiving-events.md

 A conversational app is an _event-driven_ server.
 It receives events from external platforms and makes reactions to the users.

-In Machinat, all the events can be listened with `app.onEvent()` method.
+In Machinat, you can listen to all the events in a single `app.onEvent()` entry.

 ```js
 const app = Machinat.createApp({/*...*/});